llmonpy/llmonpy-blog/docs/ai_moat_latest.md

 better if you do not have good evaluations.
 The evaluations have to be automated to scale.
 Fortunately, you can use the same data -- **QBaWa** -- to automate evaluations that you use to improve the responses to requests.
 People frequently want to focus on the responses to requests, but it is actually the evaluations that will drive improvements in the pipeline.
 Focusing on evaluations will also help you understand how to make a better prompt.

 ### Tournaments and automated evaluation to generate QBaWa
-An easy way to generate **QBaWa** is to use a tournament.
-A tournament is a contest between multiple prompts and LLMs where the responses are judged by other LLMs.
-Each round of a tournament produces the best answer and the worst answer -- so, **QBaWa**.
-You will not be able to use all the **QBaWa** you generate, some will be too low quality.
-You will want to choose responses that meet the requirements as a "Best" answer for the prompt.
-Use automated evaluation based on responses that meet the minimum standard to determine if a response should be added to the **QBaWa** dataset.
+An approach to get consistently good responses for a step in a pipeline is to present multiple LLMs with the same (or similar) prompt.
+The responses from the LLMs are then judged by more LLMs with the winner of each round being determined by majority vote.
+I call this approach a tournament.
+The response that wins the most rounds in the tournament is the winner.
+Each round of the tournament has a best answer and a worse answer -- **QBaWa** -- that can be used to generate better answers in the future.

 ### Experiments to generate QBaWa
 If you record the inputs & outputs of each step of a pipeline, you can replay the requests using different prompts and